-- Click the VPC tab of the AWS Management Console. - In the left navigation pane, select Security Groups.
+- Click VPC on the AWS Management Console Home page.
+The Amazon VPC Console Dashboard page appears. - In the left navigation pane, select Security Groups.
 The Security Groups page opens on the right.

 Select the default security group.
 The details for the default security group appear at the bottom of the page.